Mutual Fund and the Stock market – Relationship Explained

 Market risk is associated with factors such as a change in interest rate, fluctuation in currency, fluctuation in commodity prices (such as crude oil, precious metal, etc.), geopolitical risk, etc. These market events impact the performance of individual stocks and thus also impact the performance of mutual fund if these names are contained within that fund.
 For example, If the price of crude oil is increasing, then for companies that use crude oil as raw materials will see an impact on their operating profitability thereby resulting in subdued operating efficiency and thus the valuation.

-Similarly, when we talk of the stock market as a whole, the investor interest (measured by demand and supply) tends to determine the movement of the benchmark index.
+Similarly, when we talk about the stock market as a whole, the investor interest (measured by demand and supply) tends to determine the movement of the benchmark index.
 Thereafter, the stocks that have higher beta react with a higher magnitude.
 A mutual fund that is a basket of stocks thus performs depending on the performance of its underlying securities (refer to the chart below for Reliance Small Cap Fund and Market determined by S&P BSE Small Cap).

 Source: Value Research Online